Cory Gearrin

 Cory Nathanial Gearrin (born April 14, 1986) is an American former professional baseball pitcher.
 He played in Major League Baseball (MLB) for the Atlanta Braves, San Francisco Giants, Texas Rangers, Oakland Athletics, Seattle Mariners, New York Yankees, and Minnesota Twins.

 Early life

 Cory Nathanial Gearrin was born on April 14, 1986, Chattanooga, Tennessee.
-Prior to playing professionally, Gearrin attended Rhea County High School, Young Harris College, and Mercer University.
+Prior to playing professionally, he attended Rhea County High School, Young Harris College, and Mercer University.
 In 2006, he played collegiate summer baseball with the Cotuit Kettleers of the Cape Cod Baseball League and was named a league all-star.
 Gearrin was listed as a top 30 prospect in the Cape Cod League in 2006.
-That summer, he boasted a 1.67 ERA, striking out 41 batters in 27 innings while going 2-1 and having 8 saves.
+That summer, he boasted a 1.67 ERA, striking out 41 batters in 27 innings while going 2–1 and having 8 saves.
 In that same summer, his pitches were clocking between 88 and 89 miles per hour.
 In 2007, Gearrin's junior season at Mercer, he went 4–3 with a 2.44 ERA in 26 relief appearances.
 He had 13 saves and 65 strikeouts in 44 innings of work, allowing only 15 hits.